hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td colspan="2">Creates multiple samples from the same source.
 Accepts a dictionary containing the information of the given entity and an integer designating how many samples to create.
 Returns a list of the newly created sample objects. 'direct_ancestor_uuid' is a required field in the dictionary.
 An example of a valid call would be: create_multiple_samples(5, data) where data is the dictionary containing the information about the new entities.
 A token is required.</td></tr>
 <tr><td rowspan="4">Arguments</td><td rowspan="2">count</td><td>Optional: No</td></tr><tr><td>Type: Integer</td></tr><tr><td rowspan="2">data</td><td>Optional: No</td></tr><tr><td>Type: Dictionary</td></tr>
 <tr><td>Outputs</td><td colspan="2">This method outputs a list.
 This list contains objects of the class Sample</td></tr>
 <tr><td>Error Handling</td><td colspan="2">If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The create multiple samples method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td colspan="2">A token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or one is provided but is not in the HuBMAP-Read group, an exception will be raised.</td></tr>

 </table>